johnhickok/PMT_LA/Geocoding and Power BI/Before We Begin.md

-Before we begin, you will need to install some software to your MS Windows PC.
+Before we begin, you will need to install some software and download data to your MS Windows PC.

   * ArcGIS Pro
   * MS Power BI
   * QGIS
   * PostgreSQL
   * A good text editor (N++) is OK
+  * 7Zip (open source)
+  * CAMS Geocoder (visit <a href="https://cams-lacounty.hub.arcgis.com/pages/cams-geocoder">CAMS</a>, scroll to <b>Download the CAMS Locator</b>.